Billions of Brood X cicadas set to emerge in parts of Eastern US for first time in 17 years: What to know

 How long will Brood X stick around?

 The mass mating lasts three to four weeks.
-Soon after, the newly hatched nymphs will crawl to the edge of the tree branches where they were born, drop to the ground and burrow in.
+Soon after, the newly hatched nymphs will crawl to the edge of the tree branches where the females laid their eggs, drop to the ground and burrow in.
 And so the cycle begins again.
 Godspeed, Brood X.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.